xyberviri/online-interiors/README.md

 ### Note from Cloudy

-- I wanted to do this because I never really saw something with Teleports and Blips and most of the working online interiors for people without ESX or VRP.
+- I wanted to do this because I've never really seen something with Teleports and Blips, without relying on ESX, VRP or other frameworks.
 - I hope you can enjoy, I put in a lot of hours to complete this.
-Please expect there to be updates.
 - Also, I put in a lot of work so please don’t go around saying you did all of this stuff, because you didn’t.

 ----------------------

 ### Note from TayMcKenzieNZ

-- I admire Cloudy and Bob's efforts and by no means do I take any credit.
+I admire Cloudy and Bob's efforts and by no means do I take any credit.
 I have simply continued their legacy in updating this resource for use with interiors featured in the Contracts DLC aka mpsecurity / 2545, as well as added fixes and additional props.
 These fixes and additions include:

 - Added  additional chairs inside Franklin and MP offices

-- Removed obstructing prop from a TV prop on 2nd floor of Agencies, allowing players visible access when rendering videos to the screen via [pmms by Kibook](https://github.com/kibook/pmms) or other scripts.
+- Removed obstructing object from a TV prop on 2nd floor of Agencies, allowing players visible access when rendering videos to the screen via [pmms by Kibook](https://github.com/kibook/pmms) or other scripts.

 - Changed sunlounger prop on music studio rooftop to work alongside [fivem scenarios script](https://github.com/kibook/fivem-scenarios)